+ARTS

-MEDIA ARTS 12 MVAMT12A
+11/12 MVAMT12A

-This course is an advanced exploration of communication and expression through media arts such as animation, video, film, new media (ie: art that uses technology as a main component) and/or sound.
+In this course you will explore communication and expression through media arts such as animation, digital imagery, video, film, new media (ie: art that uses technology as a main component) and/or sound.
 Students will use media arts to explore culture, history, identity, aesthetics and will use media arts to create and communicate.
 This course could prepare students for entry into a post-secondary media arts program and a career in animation, video, film, new media and/or sound.